marii9/social-network/README.md

 ## Usage

-use a tool like insomnia to  test the API routes and interact with the thoughts and reactions.
+use a tool like insomniaa to  test the API routes and interact with the thoughts and reactions.

 ## Contributing